 Receipt for payment of the SEVIS I-901 fee

 Proof of financial support

-These documents will also be needed when traveling to the U.S. Please keep them accessible in your carry-on luggage along with documents such as any correspondence from the Illinois State University Office of Admissions or Office of International Studies and Programs.
+These documents will also be needed when traveling to the U.S. Please keep them accessible in your carry-on luggage along with any correspondence from Illinois State University.

 For an estimate on how long it will take to process your visa, please visit the Visa Appointment Wait Times page on the Travel.State.gov website.